Mikebabu254/Learn-python/README.md

 - her we learn how to check a number if is even or odd

 ### learn5.py
-- her we will learn how to reverse a string without using in built function
+- her we will learn how to reverse a string without using in built python function